-Cautiously optimistic about the property sectors in Hong Kong, Japan, Thailand and Indonesia in the long run, we are confident of our ability to keep improving our business performance and maximise returns in 2025, all to the benefit of our stakeholders.
+We are cautiously optimistic about the property sectors in Hong Kong, Japan, Thailand and Indonesia in the long run.
+We will formulate our cost and revenue strategies in preparation for unforeseen situations and also to enhance our business performance.

 EXECUTIVE DIRECTORS